 Here are a few examples of counting the wrong thing on a customer service improvement project.
 The project scope is defined as “Provide World Class Customer Service that Delights the Customer.”

-- A PM measures the engineers’ performance by the number of lines of code each one writes.
+A PM measures the engineers’ performance by the number of lines of code each one writes.
 The engineer with the highest total gets a lunch with the CEO.

-- A PM measures the trainers’ performance by the ratings that class attendees give each trainer.
+A PM measures the trainers’ performance by the ratings that class attendees give each trainer.
 The trainer with the highest rating receives a certificate of appreciation.

 What performance will the PM get from project team assignments like these?
 In the first example, the engineers will write a lot of lines of code.
 Some of it may benefit the customer service division but a lot will not.
 In the second example, the training class attendees will have a fun time and give the trainer a high rating.
 But they won’t learn much.
-In the first example, the team members will conduct a lot of interviews.
+In the third example, the team members will conduct a lot of interviews.
 But much of the information will be gathered in a hurried manner and may be useless.

 Project Team Assignments Example #4: Counting Only Dates

+At each status meeting the PM asks, “Are you on track to hit your due dates?
+You committed to them.”
 Most team members give the PM an optimistic thumbs up.
 Then one day a truthful person says, “No, that date is impossible.
 There is no way I can hit it.”
-The PM gets angry and from them on, everyone is afraid to tell the truth.
+The PM gets angry and from them on, everyone is afraid to tell the truth about their assignment.
 So they report they are on target to meet their dates.
 They don’t mention that they’re counting on miracles to do so.
 When the due date draws near, the team members slap together whatever they can and turn it in.
 It’s poor quality work, but at least it’s on time.
 The organization then spends months and thousands of dollars to fix the failed project.

 Project Team Assignments: Assignment Deliverable Hierarchy